MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf-validation-errors-and-warnings.md

 <tr class="even">
 <td align="left"><p><span id="_1100__DrvStore_CopyFile"></span><span id="_1100__drvstore_copyfile"></span><span id="_1100__DRVSTORE_COPYFILE"></span> <strong>1100: DriverStore Copyfile name mismatch</strong></p></td>
 <td align="left">
-<p>This error occurs when a file is copied or renamed from its original driver store name and location, to a different name and location in the driver store.
+<p>This error occurs when a file is copied or renamed from its original driver store name and location to a different name and location in the driver store.
 For example:</p>
 <div class="code">
 <pre>